 A diagnostic report may include specific recommendations for accommodation(s).
 A prior history of an accommodation, without a demonstration of a current need, does not in and of itself warrant the provision of that accommodation.
 Each accommodation recommended by an evaluator should include a rationale.
 The evaluation should support the recommendations with specific test results or clinical observations.
 If an accommodation is not clearly identified in the diagnostic report, LMU will seek clarification and/or additional information either from the student's evaluator or from another trained professional chosen by LMU.
 LMU will make the final determination as to whether appropriate and reasonable accommodations are warranted and can be provided.
-LMU reserves the right to request reassessment of the student's disability when questions arise regarding previous assessment or provision of services or accommodations or when the student requests additional services or accommodations above and beyond what has been previously provided to the student.
+LMU reserves the right to request reassessment of the student's disability when questions arise regarding previous assessment or provision of services or accommodations above and beyond what has been previously provided to the student.